Master of Public Administration (MPA)

 - Affect organizational change

-The goal is to prepare graduate students to be effective leaders that can successfully face the ethical dilemmas that will occur in their careers, while providing an in-depth understanding of the theory of leadership ethics and the ethical challenges of a leadership practice.
-Ethical Leadership students will learn what sets them apart as leaders with integrity, character, trustworthiness and excellence in professional training.
+The goal is to prepare graduate students to be effective leaders that can successfully face the ethical dilemmas that will occur in their careers while providing an in-depth understanding of the theory of leadership ethics and the ethical challenges of leadership practice.
+Ethical Leadership students will learn what sets them apart as leaders with integrity, character, trustworthiness, and excellence in professional training.

 MPA Ethical Leadership Concentration Online Courses